rgwch/novelist/README.md

 A Novel writer's toolkit.
 Client/Server oriented, so you could work on your next book from a PC, Laptop, Tablet or even a Smartphone.
 Keep Story, persons, places and timeline ready.

-On the other hand: My playground for Svelte, SocketIO, TailwindCSS, Testing-Library, Storybook, Codecept.
+On the other hand: My playground for Svelte, SocketIO, WindiCSS, Testing-Library, Storybook, Codecept.

 ## Getting started